bendanye/shortcut-kata/terminal/README.md

 6. Change to "yes this is definitely shortcut kata hurrah"
 7. Change to "yes this is shortcut kata hurrah"
 8. Change to "yes this is the end"
-9. Delete the whole line
+9. Clear the whole line
 10. Close terminal